ChitreshN/pms/proj.md

 The admin should be able to perform the following actions

 * Create new entries of books, authors, genres etc
+* Buy new books for the library
 * View information regarding which users currently hold which books
+* Send requests to other branches to get books based on demand
+* Make purchases based on requests from users (Inventory)
+*
 * Delete entries in the database

 ### The users